 Having trouble falling asleep at a reasonable hour?
 It could be that hardcore spinning class you took this evening.
 Some individuals find that taxing exercise actually hinders their ability to fall asleep, while low to moderate exercise improves sleep quality.
 "Moderate exercise is not so strenuous that your adrenaline runs high keeping you amped up when it's time to nod off.
 Also, it helps to wake you up during the day so you are ready for rest in the evening but not wiped out and sore you can't relax," explains Olson.

 Most types of exercise can help lower blood sugar levels, and help your body process insulin more effectively, but moderate intensity may offer the best benefits.
-One study done with a group of overweight diabetics found that the group that rode a stationary bike for an hour at a moderate pace lowered their blood sugar levels by as much as 50 percent in the following 24 hours while subjects who pedaled at a higher intensity for 30 minutes only lowered levels by about 19 percent.
-“Moderate-intensity exercise uses up excess blood sugar for energy which helps your insulin to not shoot up or down during the day; it’s best for those who are even pre-diabetic,” Olson says.
+One study of people with overweight and diabetes found that the group that rode a stationary bike for an hour at a moderate pace lowered their blood sugar levels by as much as 50 percent in the following 24 hours while subjects who pedaled at a higher intensity for 30 minutes only lowered levels by about 19 percent.
+"Moderate-intensity exercise uses up excess blood sugar for energy which helps your insulin to not shoot up or down during the day; it's best for those who are even pre-diabetic," Olson says.

 Convinced yet?
 Good!
 While moderate exercise offers some pretty excellent benefits, you certainly don't have to give up your challenging workouts altogether -- the key is finding a good balance of both.
 Olson recommends at least three days a week (approximately 30 minutes) of moderate intensity, steady-state exercise alternated with 1-2 days of higher intensity activities.